imagekit-developer/imagekit-python/README.md

 The SDK provides a simple interface using the `.upload_file()` method to upload files to the ImageKit Media library.
 It accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

-The `upload_file()` method requires at least the `file` and the `file_name` parameter to upload a file and returns a Dict with error or success data.
+The `upload_file()` method requires at least the `file` as (URL/Base64/Binary) and the `file_name` parameter to upload a file.
+The method returns a Dict data in case of successful, or it will throw custom exception in case of failure.
 Use `options` parameter to pass other parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).
 Use the same parameter name as specified in the upload API documentation.

 Simple usage